merenlab/merenlab.org/momics/index.md

 #### Differential coverage

-The assumption that [contigs](../vocabulary/#contig) that belong to the same population genome will have similar coverages within a given metagenome enables the use of differential coverage to reconstruct genomes.
+The assumption that [contigs](../vocabulary/#contig) belonging to the same population genome will have similar coverages within a given metagenome enables the use of differential coverage to reconstruct genomes.
 The purpose of this animation to discuss this principle step-by-step.

 ![](05-computing-differential-coverage.gif)